 Our Board of Directors believes that eliminating personal monetary liability for officers under certain circumstances is essential to attract, retain and motivate people with the necessary talent and experience to join the Company and to achieve our short- and long-term business objectives.
 In February 2024, our Board of Directors approved an amendment to our Amended and Restated Certificate of Incorporation (the "Charter") to provide for the exculpation of liability for certain officers of the Company ("Charter Amendment").
-We are requesting that our stockholders approve the Charter Amendment.
-If our stockholders approve the Charter Amendment, it will amend the current version of the Charter.
+We are requesting that our stockholders approve the Charter Amendment, it will amend the current version of the Charter.
 In the event that our stockholders do not approve this Proposal 4, the Charter Amendment will not become effective, and the Charter will continue in its current form.